VPNBook Review 2022

 VPNBook is a freemium service that offers a dedicated IP feature at an expensive $7.95/mo price.
 It only offers 11 servers in 6 countries, some of which support torrenting but none unblock Netflix.
 The service has earned 2.0 stars rating overall.

-VPNBook is a Switzerland based free VPN provider.
+This VPN is a Switzerland-based free VPN provider.
 It has 8 VPN servers located in the US, Germany, France, Canada, and Poland.
 In addition, it has 2 proxy servers in the UK and US each and an “Outline VPN” (which is basically Shadowsocks) server in Canada.

 VPNBook does not have dedicated apps for any platform but supports all devices that can run OpenVPN.
 As such, you get a no-frills service with no extra features such as Kill Switch to keep you protected from accidental leaks of your information.

-For security, the provider uses AES-256 encryption but has a less-than-ideal logging policy, as it stores IP address of users and connection timestamps.
+For security, the provider uses AES-256 encryption but has a less-than-ideal logging policy, as it stores the IP addresses of users and connection timestamps.
 Speed is another factor where the provider performs poorly.

 My Rating Criteria